-It is a statutory requirement for the school to report to the Children's Access Point any incidents which would detrimentally affect the wellbeing of a child.
+It is a statutory requirement for the school to report to the Multi Agency Safeguarding Hub at West Sussex County Council any incidents which would detrimentally affect the wellbeing of a child.
 In most cases parents would be informed about any action the school intended to take in this respect.